Tuttotorna/lon-mirror/README.md

 ## 6. OMNIA-LIMIT — Epistemic Boundary

-OMNIA-LIMIT declares a **STOP condition**, not a decision.
+Declares a **STOP condition**, not a decision.

 Triggered when:
-- SEI → 0 (no marginal structural gain)
+- SEI → 0
-- IRI > 0 (irreversibility detected)
+- IRI > 0
-- Ω̂ stable (no invariant left to extract)
+- Ω̂ stable

 Meaning:

 > **No further structure is extractable under current transformations.**

-OMNIA-LIMIT does **not** retry, escalate, or optimize.
+OMNIA-LIMIT does **not** retry or optimize.

 ---

 ## 7. Structural Time (τ)

-OMNIA can optionally expose a **structural time coordinate (τ)**.

-τ is **not a calendar** and **not a duration**.
+τ is a **structural time coordinate**.

-It is derived **only** from OMNIA measurements.
+- not wall-clock
+- not duration

-τ advances **only when structural transformation occurs**.
+- advances only when structure changes
-If structure does not change, τ does not advance.

-This enables:
+Used for:
-- comparison of non-synchronized runs
+- non-synchronized comparisons
-- tracking of structural drift and irreversibility
+- drift tracking
-- coordination across non-human systems
+- non-human coordination

-τ is a **coordination layer**, not part of the OMNIA core.

-Formal definition:
+Definition:
 - `docs/OMNIA_TAU.md`

 ---